mithereal/google_directions_generator/README.md

 ### This is an app for testing api's

 #### This will use google locations to fetch the geo-coords for driving directions between random multiple locations near a ip geo location
-###### This was created to simulate a vehicle driving between multiple locations so we can send the geo-coords to an endpoint
+###### This was created to simulate requests from a mobile device for a vehicle driving between multiple locations so we can send the geo-coords to an endpoint.

 ## Installation